Djaler/vue-promise-dialogs/README.md

 You have two options here:

-1. Specify the unmount delay (in ms) as a second argument in `createPromiseDialog` function.
+1. Specify the unmount delay (in ms) using `unmountDelay` prop in `PromiseDialogsWrapper`.
 2. Specify the unmount delay (in ms) as a second argument when emitting `resolve`/`reject` event.
-This option will override `createPromiseDialog` argument if both are provided.
+This option will override `unmountDelay` prop if both are provided.

 ### Close all